-The MSK section currently consists of 3 fellowship trained MSK radiologists: Dr. Brian Petersen, Dr. James Borgstede, and Dr. Colin Strickland.
+The MSK section currently consists of 3 fellowship trained MSK radiologists: Dr. Brian Petersen, Dr. Colin Strickland and Dr. Mary Kristen Jesse.

-Our section participates in several interdisciplinary conferences to include weekly Spine conference, bi-weekly Orthopedic Tumor conference, Rheumatology conference, monthly Sarcoma conference and quarterly Rad-Surg Correlation Sports Medicine conference.
+Our section participates in several interdisciplinary conferences to include weekly Spine conference, bi-weekly Orthopedic Tumor conference, Rheumatology conference, monthly Sarcoma conference,monthly Hand Surgery conference and quarterly Rad-Surg Correlation Sports Medicine conference.

 The MSK section has synthesized a core curriculum for resident education consisting of 21 core lectures on a 2 year repeating lecture cycle.
 All of the MSK faculty are active with daily resident case conferences and are passionate about resident, fellow, and medical student education.
+Faculty from the MSK section participate in the residency as Associate Program Director and have been awarded the John Stears Residency Teaching Award.
 The MSK fellowship at CU accepts a single fellow on an annual basis and provides excellent training in the breadth of MSK imaging and intervention.